vapoursynth/vapoursynth/doc/apireference.rst

 ::

    The frame's absolute timestamp in seconds if reported by the source filter.
    Should only be set by the source filter and not be modified.
+Use durations all operations that depend on frame length.
    _AbsoluteTime float

    Chroma sample position in YUV formats.